maxhbr/LDBcollector/docs/source/getting_started.md

 licencing is actually alternative ("A OR B"), causing often false alarms.

 #### Validation Step 3
+Check all scopes have their exploitation mode defined.

+#### Validation Step 4
 Express your choices when several licenses are proposed.

-#### Validation Step 4
+#### Validation Step 5
 Check that the licenses are compatible with your policy.
 You can add derogations in order to handle specific cases.